PARIS — Parrot is bringing the Internet to the garden.

 The range of the Flower Power is 16 feet to 82 feet from a device, depending on conditions, the company said.

-Parrot said it worked with several prestigious universities and laboratories to bring precision agriculture and horticulture to the masses.
-Tests of one thousand plants were conducted in the laboratories of Wageningen University in The Netherlands; the Center of Urban Horticulture at Washington University; the greenhouses of Agrocampus Ouest in Angers, France; and on Topager’s urban vegetable garden located on the roof of the AgroParisTech school in Paris.
+Parrot tested the system on 1,000 plants in the laboratories of Wageningen University in The Netherlands; the Center of Urban Horticulture at Washington University; the greenhouses of Agrocampus Ouest in Angers, France; and on Topager’s urban vegetable garden located on the roof of the AgroParisTech school in Paris.

-Flower Power will ship next month with a $59.99 suggested retail price, rolling out in Verizon company stores and in Brookstone stores and catalogs.
-Then units come in green, brown, or blue.
-The sensors meet IPX5 and IPX7 water-resistant standards, are temperature resistant from 14 to 131 degrees F, and have a 6-month battery life on one AAA cell.
+Flower Power will ship next month with a $59.99 suggested retail, rolling out in Verizon company stores and in Brookstone stores and catalogs.
+Then units come in green, brown or blue.
+The sensors meet IPX5 and IPX7 water-resistant standards, are temperature resistant from 14 to 131 degrees F, and have a six-month battery life on one AAA cell.